matiasvallejosdev/serverless-podcast-ai-discord-bot/README.md

 - `/ask [question]`: Inquire about specific podcast content.
 - `/help`: Display a list of available commands and their functions.
-- `/clear

-`: Clear the chat history to clean up the conversation space.
+- `/clear`: Clear the chat history to clean up the conversation space.
 - `/upload_audio [file] [language]`: Upload an audio file for detailed transcription and analysis.
 - `/purge`: Remove all messages in the current channel for a fresh start.
 - `/summarize`: Summarize the main points extracted from the uploaded audio file.

-This guide aims to help users navigate through the bot's functionalities efficiently, enhancing the overall user experience.

 ## 💻 Technologies Used

-### 🔑 OpenAI API

-The Podcast Agent Bot leverages the OpenAI API to process and analyze the transcribed podcast data.
-It uses advanced language models to generate summaries, answer questions, and provide insights into the podcast content, enhancing the user's understanding and engagement with the material.

-### 🗣 Whisper by OpenAI

-Whisper, a robust speech-to-text model developed by OpenAI, is used to transcribe audio files into text.
-This technology ensures accurate transcription of podcasts, allowing the bot to analyze and interact with the spoken content effectively.
+- 📊 Utilizes OpenAI's GPT-4 via the API for advanced content analysis and engagement.
+- 🎙️ Employs OpenAI's Whisper for high-accuracy podcast transcription.

-### 🤖 Discord API for Python
+- 🤖 Integrates with Discord using the Python API for interactive bot capabilities.

-The bot is integrated into Discord using the Python Discord API, which allows it to operate within a Discord server.
-This API facilitates the bot's interaction with users, managing commands, uploading audio files, and providing responses directly within the Discord platform.

 ## 🤝 Contributing